Treating Severe Blood Loss

 Emergency First Aid Certification:

-Participants enrolled in emergency first aid courses through a credible provider such as St Mark James will receive a wallet sized certificate that is valid for 3 years.
+Participants enrolled in emergency courses through a credible provider such as St Mark James will receive a wallet sized certificate that is valid for 3 years.
 The certificate is valid throughout Canada and is nationally accredited.
-In some provinces, candidates that have expiring awards may be eligible for a emergency first aid re-certification course that is shorter and cheaper than the full course.
+In some provinces, candidates that have expiring awards may be eligible for a re-certification course that is shorter and cheaper than the full course.
 Certificates are issued upon completion of the emergency first aid course.
 Click here for more information.

 CPR Certification and Level’s:

-Candidates enrolled in emergency first aid will receive certification and training in cardiopulmonary resuscitation (CPR).
+Candidates enrolled in the course will receive certification and training in cardiopulmonary resuscitation (CPR).
 Candidates typically have the option of selecting from 3 different CPR level’s.
 Emergency first aid comes standard with CPR level “A” which includes CPR training for adult and child victims.
 Candidates may be able to opt for other level’s of CPR such as CPR level “C” which includes CPR training for adult, child and infant victims.
 The highest level of CPR option that candidates may be partnered with emergency first aid is CPR for health care providers (CPR “HCP”) which encompasses all of the material from CPR level “C” and additional training with more advanced equipment and trained backup.

 Learn More About Basic Emergency First Aid Training Here